Domeniqque/mk-webscraper/README.md

 # MK Web Scraper

-A tool to extract data information of the Mary Kay public site and upload to AWS S3 if you want it.
+A tool to extract product information of the Mary Kay's public site.

+It download product images and meta data like, price, description and product types.

+Automatic upload each image and the final versioned `.json` file to your AWS S3 if you want it.

-We cannot be held responsible for your use of this tool.
+> We cannot be held responsible for how you will use this tool.

+> This tool was used for study purposes only.

 ## Instalation